-Stacy Rupp Accused Of Abandoning Nine-Year-Old Son At McDonald’s So She Could Go Gamble At A Casino
+Stacy Rupp Accused Of Abandoning 9-Year-Old Son At McDonald’s So She Could Go Gamble At A Casino

-An Arizona mom has been arrested on charges of child neglect, after allegedly leaving her nine-year-old son at McDonald’s so she could go to a casino and gamble, Yahoo News reports.
+An Arizona mom has been arrested on charges of child neglect, after allegedly leaving her 9-year-old son at McDonald’s so she could go to a casino and gamble, Yahoo News reports.
 The boy purportedly told police that his mother frequently leaves him alone, “but she always comes back.”

-Stacy Rupp, 34, allegedly left Phoenix with her nine-year-old son, stopped off at a McDonald’s in Peoria, then allegedly left him there so she could go to the Desert Diamond Casino, just a mile away.
-A concerned employee notice the “”dirty and disheveled” boy and called the police.
+Stacy Rupp, 34, allegedly left Phoenix with her 9-year-old son, stopped off at a McDonald’s in Peoria, then allegedly left him there so she could go to the Desert Diamond Casino, just a mile away.
+A concerned employee notice the “dirty and disheveled” boy and called the police.
 Employees gave the boy coloring books and ice cream to keep him occupied.

 When police arrived, they found that the boy was not in particularly acute distress.
 In fact, he seemed positively calm, purportedly telling police that his mom leaves him alone all the time but “she always comes back.”
 Police noted that Rupp did not leave the boy with a cell phone or any other way of contacting her, or any other adult, in case of an emergency.